Ollie’s Tours Logo

 With every logo, I would like to think there is some sort of story or meaning behind the logo.
 The Nike swoosh was designed to symbolize passing somebody out in a race.
 The Ollie’s Tours logo is no different.
 Let me explain:

-While studying in Munich University of Applied Sciences, I worked part time as a tour guide with Radius Tours.
+While studying at the Munich University of Applied Sciences, I worked part-time as a tour guide with Radius Tours.
 Throughout this time I had a dream of opening my own tour business.
 I never second guessed the name.
 It was always going to be Ollie’s Tours.
 Why?
 Because I thought it sounded cool to have my name on the business’ front door.
-My days would consist of studying and giving tours of beautiful Neuschwanstein castle.
+My days would consist of studying and giving tours of the beautiful Neuschwanstein castle.
 Anyone who ever came on a tour with me can back me up here, I nearly always brought up Ollie’s Tours.

 I would be telling people who I am going to do this, that and 100 other things.
 Ollie’s Tours would be the next big thing (Getting there- Slowly slowly).
 I would ask questions to the tourists.
-I wanted to know what they liked and didn’t like about travelling and most importantly, what makes a good tour.
-I didn’t realise it back then, as these were just friendly conversations I was having to pass the 4 hour train commute, but I was actually doing market research.
+I wanted to know what they liked and didn’t like about traveling and most importantly, what makes a good tour.
+I didn’t realize it back then, as these were just friendly conversations I was having to pass the 4-hour train commute, but I was actually doing market research.

-Ladies and gentelmen, this was my best effort.
+Ladies and gentlemen, this was my best effort.
 3-4 weeks of practicing photoshop everyday produced this.

 The Sliotar (Hurling Ball) represents the country and the culture of Ireland.
-I want people to not take too much notice of the logo until they do a tour and then have the lightbulb moment afterwards having held and learned about the sport.
-Most of all, if I am so lucky in the future to go international, the sliotar will represent the proud irish routes of the company.
+I want people to not take too much notice of the logo until they do a tour and then have the lightbulb moment afterward having held and learned about the sport.
+Most of all, if I am so lucky in the future to go international, the Sliotar will represent the proud Irish routes of the company.